Driver License Renewal Requirements/Options for Older Drivers

 For a list of our current fees, please view the fee schedule.

-All state-operated (DHSMV) service centers accept American Express, Master Card and Discover credit cards.
+All state-operated (FLHSMV) service centers accept American Express, Master Card and Discover credit cards.
 Accepted credit cards may vary at County Tax Collector’s Offices.
 Please contact the service center you intend to visit in advance if you have questions about fees or acceptable methods of payment.